KATUNGULU

 Katungulu is an inspiring and challenging voice for African fashion on the global stage, whose point of view has been published in Vogue US, Vogue Italia, Okay Africa, Forbes Africa, CNN, Business of Fashion and more.

 Her approach to design can be described as a curious sceptic’s review of the perceptions of Kenyan, African and female identity, and how resulting definitions, often imposed instead of self-defined, attempt to ringfence creative expression.
 Her insight into culture, current and traditional, leads the way.
-Past collections have taken cues from the Dinka corsetry practices of Southern Sudan and the elaborate cultural dress of the Wodaabe subculture of North Africa’s Fulani people, reimagining their defining principles in the contemporary context.
+Past collections have taken cues from the Dinka corsetry practices of South Sudan and the elaborate cultural dress of the Wodaabe subculture of North Africa’s Fulani people, reimagining their defining principles in the contemporary context.
 This compelling point of view has won fans across the globe.

 Follow our journey